BirdeeHub/ExampleKotlinPluginLoader/README.md

 side note:

 JByteCodeURLINFO.kt just gets class names in a jar.
-Top 45 lines of that file should be all you need.
+Top 45 lines of that file should be all you need for debug.

+As far as PluginManager is concerned it just finds class names of plugins.

-It should not hold any references to the plugin even when stored in Plugin Manager as it is, and all input streams are closed.
+It does not hold any references to the active plugin classes themselves and all input streams are closed.

 --------------------------------------------------------------------------------------------------